Madusha1206/Madusha1206/README.md

-# Hi, I'm Madushani Munasinghe 👋
+`# Hi, I'm Madushani Munasinghe 👋

 ### Electrical & Information Engineering Undergraduate

-**University of Ruhuna, Sri Lanka**
+**University of Ruhuna, Sri Lanka**`

 ---

-## 🚀 About Me
+## About Me

 I am a third-year undergraduate in Electrical & Information Engineering at the University of Ruhuna with a strong interest in **Embedded Systems, Robotics & Automation, IoT, PCB Design, and Power Distribution System Design**.

 I enjoy transforming ideas into practical engineering solutions by combining hardware and software.
 Whether it's designing embedded systems, developing IoT applications, or creating intelligent automation solutions, I am always eager to learn, innovate, and take on new technical challenges.
 I am passionate about applying engineering knowledge to solve real-world problems while continuously improving my technical and professional skills.

 ---

-## 🔬 Areas of Interest
+## Areas of Interest

 * Embedded Systems Development
 * Internet of Things (IoT)
 * Robotics & Automation
 * PCB Design and Electronic Circuit Development
 * Power Distribution System Design
-* Intelligent Electrical Systems

 ---

-## 🛠 Featured Project
+## Featured Project

-### **Nexora – Real-Time Intelligent Capacitor Bank Predictor**

-An intelligent power management system designed to improve reactive power compensation through real-time analysis.
+### **Synalix – Biochar Production by using ricehusk**

+An intelligent system will plan to make to smartly transform the carbonic waste into very valuable product called biochar which has very higher demand around the world.In sri lanka we have lot of that waste but no any method to get the biochar form that easily.

 **Key Features**

-* Predicts upcoming active power demand
-* Calculates the optimal capacitor bank configuration
-* Recommends reactive power compensation strategies
-* Provides real-time visualization and analysis through a Python desktop application integrated with Firebase Admin
+1.Real-time monitoring of process conditions.
+2.AI-based prediction of biochar quality and process optimization.
+3.Mobile application for remote monitoring and control.
+4.Cloud-based data logging and production history.
+5.Contributes to carbon reduction and circular economy practices.
+6.Human-centered automation following Industry 5.0 principles.
 ---

-## 💻 Technical Skills
+##  Technical Skills

 ### **Engineering Fields**